Reading time: 7 min.

 Some men find minoxidil to be an effective treatment against hair loss, and it’s been shown to be efficient at concentrations of 2%, causing hair regrowth in different areas of the scalp.
 (1)

-Lewis Hamilton’s Hair in 2012 and 2015
+Lewis Hamilton’s hair in 2012 and 2015

 The improvements seemed very unlikely to be caused by topical treatments alone.
 Looking at the below images, his hair is seen in a variety of styles.
-From long dreadlocks, bleach-blonde short hair, to an Afro-style cut, this variety in hairstyles just wouldn’t be possible without a full head of hair.
+From long dreadlocks, and bleach-blonde short hair, to an Afro-style cut, this variety in hairstyles just wouldn’t be possible without a full head of hair.

 Lewis Hamilton’s recent hairstyles

-He has denied the rumours, saying that a good education and advice from a specialist helped him to understand how to treat his hair properly.
-He stated that a lack of education around knowing how to wash his hair contributed to the hair loss seen in early photographs.
+He stated that a lack of education about how to wash his hair contributed to the hair loss seen in early photographs.

 Hair treatments Lewis Hamilton could have undergone

 In our expert view, Lewis Hamilton is a likely candidate for a FUE hair transplant.
-Like rugby player Jonathan Joseph, who has had a hair transplant at the Wimpole Clinic, Lewis Hamilton has afro hair, which is curly down to the root.
-This makes an afro hair transplant more complex than other procedures.
-Dr. May, our principle surgeon, discusses this and other possible celebrity hair transplants with Mark Nolan:
+Like rugby player Jonathan Joseph, who has had a hair transplant at the Wimpole Clinic, Lewis Hamilton has curly afro hair, which is curly down to the root.

 A FUT hair transplant (the other commonly used procedure) is more invasive.
 It’s when strips of skin are taken from the back of the head.
 These strips of skin contain a high volume of hair follicles, and so they are distributed throughout the areas of the scalp where density is low.
-Find out more about the difference between FUT and FUE

-Non-surgical treatments
+Non-surgical treatments for hair loss

 Laser hair therapy

-Low level laser hair therapy is a painless, non-surgical option that involves applying low level light lasers directly to the affected scalp.
 How does this help regrow hair?
 Well, the lasers create activity in the cells, increasing blood flow to the hair follicles.
 It takes just 25 minutes per session (which should be weekly for 6 months) and is painless.

 Vitamin infusion therapy